 What Happens During a Percocet Overdose?

-Recent laws that have been passed in the United States make it difficult to obtain prescriptions from doctors.
-A lot of times those that have become addicted to Percocet find it easier and cheaper to obtain heroin (which is in illicit substance) to achieve the same euphoric effects they were getting from the high doses of Percocet.
+Recent laws passed in the United States make it difficult to obtain prescriptions from doctors.
+Consequently, those that have become addicted to Percocet often find it easier and cheaper to obtain heroin (which is an illicit substance) to achieve the same euphoric effects they were getting from the high doses of Percocet.